julienreszka/julienreszka/README.md

 It's possible to make accurate estimates.

-**Breakdown tasks into 3 parts, the optimistic duration, the buffer for realistic duration, the buffer for peasimistic duration.**
+**Breakdown tasks into 3 parts, the optimistic duration, the buffer for realistic duration, the buffer for pessimistic duration.**

-By sizing your degree of uncertainty for each task you will be able to tell whether more work should be done on the specification and preliminary work.
+By sizing your degree of uncertainty for each task you will be able to tell whether more work should be done on the specifications and preliminary work.